 The following is a standard table listing the Revenue Per User metric by calendar quarter and year:

 Example table showing revenue per user, by country, quarter, and year.

 While this table is useful for showing which country received the most revenue per user and in which quarter, it isn't useful for summarizing this data in a meaningful way.

 A pivot table, however, quickly shows the relationship of this data:

 Example pivot table showing revenue per user, by country, quarter, and year

 This table easily summarizes the data from the previous example.
 You can also quickly spot outliers or anomalies in your data.
 Notice that several countries had no revenue in Q4, for example.

-Pivot tables in Data Studio support up to 2 row dimensions and 2 column dimensions.
+Pivot tables in Data Studio support adding multiple row and column dimensions.
 The example below adds the Gender dimension to the rows.
 This further breaks down the data, giving you even more insight into your data: